 For anyone who follows this blog, you've undoubtedly read more than one post that included photos and references to the Sauvie Spaceship.
 I've been shooting at that local icon for many years now.
 I thought it would be fun (and educational) to write about it and show some of the changes to its exterior over the years that I've used it as a photographic prop.

-My plan involved starting at the southeast end of the beach and walking north along the wooded edge of the beach until I found it.
-It didn't take too long to find it, and I noted its location by checking the landmarks with plans to soon return with a model to shoot with it.
+My plan was to start at the southeast end of the beach and walk north along the wooded edge until I found it.
+It didn't take long to find it, and I noted its location by checking the landmarks, with plans to return soon with a model to shoot with it.

 |